 Penultimate shout out is to Maya Freedman who spawned this ludicrous idea then promptly effed off to Australia.
 You are bloody good at ideas, I think you might go far in life…

-And last, but by no means least, to important OCJOG Lady, Ruth Brown, who literally endured HOURS sitting next to me on an exercise bike listening to me wang on about media engagements, my sporting woe, and some stupid, rubbish boy who’s in a way partly responsible for all this (you can wait for the book for that story).
+And last, but by no means least, to important OCJOG Lady, Ruth Brown, who literally endured HOURS sitting next to me on an exercise bike listening to me wang on about media engagements, my sporting woe, and some daft lad who’s unknowingly partly responsible for all this (you can wait for the book for that story).
 I regret that you’re not on the medal table, but clearly, you deserve one of the biggest medals of all time, I hope you will settle for several glasses of wine.

 Here’s a montage…